-Compression stockings may help ease symptoms and prevent problems caused by things like varicose veins, skin ulcers, and deep vein thrombosis (blood clot in the leg).
+Compression stockings may be used for problems like varicose veins, skin ulcers, and deep vein thrombosis (blood clot in the leg).
 But there are different types of stockings, and they need to fit right.
 So your doctor will recommend what you need.

 Prescription stockings are tightest at the foot.
 They get less and less tight farther up on your legs.

 The kind you buy without a prescription have lighter elastic.
 So the pressure is even all the way up the leg.
 These don't cost as much.
 But they don't provide the compression you need to treat serious symptoms or prevent skin ulcers.

 Go to https://www.healthwise.net/patientEd